 1109.
 "To come again to more direct practice, and to our own habits of life.
 Who is there who thinks first what is right, and according to the pattern of Christ, and after the will of God, in what he is about to do, and not what is wise and expedient?
-Who seeks first the kingdom of God, and God's rule of righteousness, and trusts that all temporal good consequences will follow upon it?
+Who scekes first the kingdom of God, and God's rule of rightcoursness, and trusts that all temporal good consequences will follow upon it?
 Who is there who thinks and abides only by the rule of what is right and commanded?
-We may almost answer in the words of Scripture, 'There is none righteous, no, not one?'
-Who believes in and trusts to the assistance and suggestions of the Spirit in his designs and undertakings, and believes, and acts, and writes and thinks as believing that the most useful and important and influential suggestions. writes, and thinks, as believing that the most useful and important and influential suggestions of our thoughts and invention come to our mind by the inspiration of the Holy gestions of our thoughts and invention come to our mind by the inspiration of the Holy Spirit, more than by our own eleverness, and exertion, and memory, and prays for divine help upon commencing every task, or writing, or undertaking accordingly?
-Who forbears strictly and endeavours to expel at once all thought and every suggestion of the mind in worldly matters on a Sunday, with confidence and faith that the same and more useful thought will be supplied on the succeeding week-days, and that the unqualified dedication and sanctification of the Lord's day will make the labour of the six days more effectual and fruitful than would be that of the seven?
-Who would believe now that a sa'batical year would not necessarily be impracticable and ruinous, or that a populous country could exist under such a rule, or that it would not produce a debasing and demoralizing idleness?" ing idleness?"
+We may almost answer in the words of Scripture, 'There is none rightcous, no, not one!"
+Who believes in and trusts to the assistance and suggestions of the Spirit in his designs and undertakings, and believes, and acts, and writes, and thinks, as believing that the most useful and important and influential suggestions of our thoughts and invention come to our mind by the inspiration of the Holy Spirit, more than by our own eleverness, and exertion, and memory, and prays for divine help upon commencing every task, or writing, or undertaking accordingly?
+Who forbears strictly and endeavours to expel at once all thought and every suggestion of the mind in worldly matters on a Sunday, with confidence and faith that the same and more useful thought will be supplied on the succeeding week-days, and that the unqualified dedication and sanctification of the Lord's day will make the labour of the six days more effootual and fruitful than would be that of the seven?
+Who would believe now that a subbatical year would not necessarily be impracticable and rainous, or that a populous country could exist under such a rule, or that it would not produce a debasing and demoralising idlenees?"